List of P Idioms:

 Your turn: Practice these P idioms

-The best way to make sure that you truly understand an idiom is to use them in your own practice sentences.
+The best way to make sure that you truly understand idioms is to use them in your own practice sentences.
 I will correct any mistakes and we can all learn from each other.

 Simply choose one or several P idioms from the list and create your own sentences in the comments box below.